Artemis UK Future Leaders Plc - Purchase of shares by the portfolio manager

 Purchase of shares by the portfolio manager

-Artemis UK Future Leaders plc (the ' Company') has been notified that persons connected to William Tamworth, a portfolio manager of the Company, have purchased additional ordinary shares.
+Artemis UK Future Leaders plc (the ' Company') has been notified that William Tamworth, a portfolio manager of the Company, has purchased additional ordinary shares.

-On 4 March 2026, persons connected to William Tamworth purchased 18,000 ordinary shares in the Company, at an average price of 356.64 pence per share.
+On 6 March 2026, William Tamworth purchased 1,500 ordinary shares in the Company, at an average price of 356.95 pence per share.

 Northern Trust Secretarial Services (UK) Limited